 The cost of outstanding claims at year-end is estimated using the chain ladder model.
 This model extrapolates the development of paid and incurred claims, average cost per claims and ultimate claim numbers for each benefit year based upon observed development of earlier years and expected loss ratio.
 Run-off triangles are used in situations where it takes time after the treatment date for the full extent of the claims to become known.
 It is assumed that payments will emerge in a similar way in each service month.
-The proportional increase in the known cumulative payments for future development months.
+The proportional increase in the known cumulative payments from one development month to the next can then be used to calculate payments for future development months.